Robert Blee: Career

-When he became about 17 years of age Mr. Blee came to Cleveland to look for work, and he succeeded in finding a position.
-For a year he served as a brakeman on the Cleveland, Columbus & Cincinnati Railroad.
+When he was about 17 years of age, Mr. Blee came to Cleveland to look for work, and he succeeded in finding a position.
+For a year, he served as a brakeman on the Cleveland, Columbus & Cincinnati Railroad.
 He served under John Miller, now superintendent of the Pan Handle road, a part of the western lines of the Pennsylvania system.
-When civil war broke out he was filling the position of passenger conductor.
-He enlisted, and was assigned to look after transportation of troops between Cleveland, Camp Chase and Camp Denison.
+When civil war broke out, he was filling the position of passenger conductor.
+He enlisted and was assigned to look after the transportation of troops between Cleveland, Camp Chase and Camp Denison.
 Following the close of the war, he was appointed assistant superintendent of the railroad for which he formerly worked.
-Three years later Mr. Blee was advanced to general superintendent of the road, then known as the Bee Line.
+Three years later, Mr. Blee was advanced to general superintendent of the road, then known as the Bee Line.
 He continued in that position until 1888, when a second consolidation produced the Big Four system, as at present constituted.
 Mr. Blee's authority was extended over the entire system.
 After thirty-six years of railroading, Mr. Blee resigned in 1891.

 Mr. Blee organized the "Bee Line Insurance Company," and served as president for twenty-two years.
-During his incumbency the distributions footed up several hundred thousand dollars.
+During his incumbency, the distributions footed up several hundred thousand dollars.
 In 1875, Mr. Blee, who had always been a democrat, was made a police commissioner.
-In 1893 he was a successful candidate for the mayoralty, and served one term, being succeeded by Mayor McKisson.
+In 1893, he was a successful candidate for the mayoralty, and served one term, being succeeded by Mayor McKisson.

 The former mayor's business interests were many.
-"Every penny I possess I earned honestly," he said in discussing his success.
+"Every penny I possess, I earned honestly," he said in discussing his success.
 "I took advantage of opportunities, and I was a successful speculator.
-If any person can show that I ever defrauded him out of a dollar I will return the money with good interest."
+If any person can show that I ever defrauded him out of a dollar, I will return the money with good interest."
 Mr. Blee was a president of the Ohio National Building and Loan Company, a director in the State National Bank, the Grafton Stone Company (note: in 2009 the former grounds of the Grafton Stone Company are located within The Indian Hollow Reservation of The Lorain County Metro Parks in Grafton, Ohio.
 The quarries are still there and the property can be hiked), and several other companies.
-In the railroad world he was known as "Honest Bob Blee."
+In the railroad world, he was known as "Honest Bob Blee."
 Mr. Blee never married.
-He lived at No. 2084 Euclid Avenue with a maiden sister.
+He lived at No. 2084 on Euclid Avenue with a maiden sister.

 Death

-Robert E. Blee, ex-mayor of Cleveland, died February 26, 1898, at his home, No. 2084 Euclid Avenue, the immediate case of his death being pneumonia.
+Robert E. Blee, the ex-mayor of Cleveland, died February 26, 1898, at his home, No. 2084 on Euclid Avenue, the immediate cause of his death being pneumonia.
 Mr. Blee had an interesting career.
 He was buried at Woodland Cemetery in Cleveland.